mithungitt/UID-Project/README.md

 3. **Configure the Database**
     - Create a database in MySQL.
-    - Update the database configuration in the `config/database.js` file with your MySQL credentials.
+    - Update the database configuration in the `app.js` or env  file with your MySQL credentials.

     ```js
     module.exports = {